 The advantage of a signing bonus for the employer is that it is a one-time payment.
 The employer has not added that extra compensation to the company’s bottom line as a recurring annual expense.

-Employers need to take care with this approach, though.
+Employers need to take care when using this approach, though.
 When the next year's salary negotiations begin, the employee who received the signing bonus will expect an increase that bridges the difference between his salary and the salary plus bonus he received on hire.
+You can bank on this.

-Even if you told him it was a one time deal, you raised his expectations.
-And, essentially, the employer has postponed the affordability problem.
+Even if you told them it was a one time deal, you raised their expectations.
+And, essentially, the employer has just postponed the affordability problem until the next annual raise cycle.

 You do not want an employee who feels underpaid and unappreciated working in any job for your organization.
 The employee potentially has a negative impact on other employees and customers in your workplace.